 1. Experience.
 By experiencing it being lived in family life and at school

-2. Witness.
-Embers faculty and staff witness to your child with their personal and professional lives.
-They are examples of virtue.
+2. Virtue.
+Embers faculty and staff are examples of virtue for your child with their personal and professional lives.

 3. Truth.
 Daily, your child is presented with the truths of the Catholic faith, communicated by a premier catechetical program.
 This approach is aimed at satisfying your child intellectual curiosity and answering his or her big questions: Who am I?
 Who made me?
 For what purpose?
 Where am I going?

 4. Piety.
-Faith practices and traditions are incorporated into the school days to resonate with the natural piety that exists in your child’s heart.
+Students attend an All-School Mass on Wednesdays along with faith practices and traditions that are incorporated into the school days to resonate with the natural piety that exists in your child’s heart.
 For example, morning, noon, and end of the day prayers, advent practices, Eucharistic visits on First Fridays, doing the stations of the cross during lent, and May crowning, to name a few.